8BallDuVal/SAS-On-Demand-for-Academics-Port-Checker/README.md

     - Bypass your Anti-Virus software and allow your computer to run the PortChecker.exe file.
 - If you have Python 3 installed, you can also download the source code file (PortChecker.py) and run the program using your Python interpreter.

-MacOS: in the MacOS Folder of this repository, download the **PortChecker** file (no filename extension) to run the executable program.
-- MacOS may not allow this file to run as it is from an unidentified developer.
-    - See the following link if you experience the problem above: [How to open programs from Unidentified Developers on MacOS](https://www.macworld.co.uk/how-to/mac-software/mac-app-unidentified-developer-3669596/).
-- If you have Python 3 installed, you can also download the source code file (PortChecker.py) and run the program using your Python interpreter.

 # Program Details:
 - Written in Python 3.6.5.
 Packages used:
     - tkinter